appliedepi/intro_course/README.md

 data import”**.
 To open it:

 1)  Click on the “Tutorial” tab in the upper-right RStudio pane (which also contains a tab holding your “Environment”).

--   The first time, you may need to restart RStudio for the Applied Epi exercises to appear.

-2)  Select the exercise (the full list of exercise names are below - look for the name “Applied Epi”).
-For Module 1, the exercise is called “Applied Epi - R setup, syntax, data import”.
+2)  Select the exercise “Applied Epi - R setup, syntax, data import”

 -   The exercise will load.
 Once you see the Applied Epi logo appear in the Tutorials pane, you can begin the exercise.